appium/appium-xcuitest-driver/docs/preparation/prov-profile-basic-auto.md

     {
       "appium:xcodeOrgId": "<Team ID>",
       "appium:xcodeSigningId": "Apple Developer",
-      "appium:updatedWDABundleId": "<budnle id your provisiong profile can accept>" }
+      "appium:updatedWDABundleId": "<bundle id your provisioning profile can accept>" }
     ```
 * Create a `.xcconfig` file somewhere on your file system and add the following to it: